You (Jacquees song)

 "You" is a song by American singer Jacquees.
-It is the third single from his debut studio album 4275 (2018), appearing as a bonus track.
+It is from his mixtape Before Anythang (2017) and the third single from his debut studio album 4275 (2018), appearing as a bonus track.
 The song also appears on his collaborative EP Lost at Sea 2 (2018) with American rapper Birdman.
 The song was produced by London on da Track.

 Composition

 Karlton Jamal of HotNewHipHop described the song as "silky smooth".
 The song finds Jacquees confessing his love for a girl.

 Music video

 A music video for the song was released on November 9, 2018.
 In it, Jacquees ponders on proposing to a woman he loves.
 The woman believes he is cheating, but he attempts to show her that he would rather be with her than anyone else.

 Remix

 A remix featuring American rapper Blueface was released on January 11, 2019.
 On the remix, Blueface sings in Auto-Tune and "reflects on taking remedial steps in a relationship".

 Live performances

 Jacquees performed the song at the 2018 Soul Train Music Awards.